How might we make user research more efficient at ecobee?

 As the demand for user research increases at ecobee, the current research team found it challenging to consistently document, retrieve, and share research insights across the growing product team.
 When the product team asked “what do we know about [x]?”, it is difficult for researchers to find relevant research on existing platform.

-Build an Insight Portal where researchers, UX designers, and PMs can better store, retrieve, and share research findings across product lines
+Built an Insight Portal where researchers, UX designers, and PMs can better store, retrieve, and share research findings across product lines

-Automate the scheduling and recruitment process and set up resources for research best practices
+Automated the scheduling and recruitment process and set up resources for research best practices